ncatlab/nlab-content/pages/4/5/3/0/354/content.md

 The fact that $K$ is supposed to be a [[functor]] enforces that these assignments of sets and functions satisfy conditions that make consistent our interpretation of them as sets of $k$-morphisms and source and target maps between these.
 These are called the _[[simplicial identities]]_.

-But apart from this source-target matching, a generic simplicial set does not yet encode a notion of [[composition]] of these morphisms.
+But, apart from this source-target matching, a generic simplicial set does not yet encode a notion of [[composition]] of these morphisms.

-For instance for $\Lambda^1[2]$ the simplicial set consisting of two attached 1-cells
+For instance, for $\Lambda^1[2]$ the simplicial set consisting of two attached 1-cells

 $$
   \Lambda^1[2] = \left\{